AliRAZD/Backup-And-Launch/README.md

 # Backup and Launch Script For Falcon BMS 4.37
 ---
-This script creates a backup copy of the file or files every time when you start the game.
+This script creates a backup of the file or files every time you launch the game.